heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Passengers shuffle like autumn leaves through the doubled cube of the Hall.
-A doctor from Boxmoore talks about the Factory Act---a mother of three chases little William, who cries with delight---skulking beneath the allegorical statuary, a boy in shabby clothes regards the scene with brooding insolence.
+A doctor from Boxmoor talks about the Factory Act and women studying medicine---a mother of three chases little William, who shrieks with delight as dust motes swirl in the air---skulking in the shadows of the allegorical statuary, a boy in shabby clothes looks around insolently, and when nobody is watching, cries.
 The motions blurs into a kind of stillness.

-On a routine calibration run around the despatch pipes, $\Delta\phi$ was off by a few seconds.
-Susan knew that the earth was curved, so
+Susan, as usual,

 <p align="center">
   ⁂